samclane/samclane.github.io/_posts/2019-6-2-how-to-install-opencv4-on-a-raspberry-pi-with-python-37.md

 ---

 This tutorial borrows heavily from [Adrian Rosebrock's Amazing OpenCV + Raspberry Pi Tutorial](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/).
+He's brilliant and one of the best resources for all Python + OpenCV content.

-I also used a [pyenv tutorial for a Discord Bot](https://docs.discord.red/en/v3-develop/install_linux_mac.html?highlight=stretch#install-python-pyenv) as a way to install 3.7.
+I also used a [pyenv tutorial for a Discord Bot](https://docs.discord.red/en/v3-develop/install_linux_mac.html?highlight=stretch#install-python-pyenv) as a way to install Python 3.7 on the RPi.

+---